CDPHE Public Health Recommendations

 Stay informed with reliable sources of information and share accurate information with neighbors, friends and co-workers, especially people who may have difficulty receiving or understanding the information.

 - Restaurants, bars, gyms, performance and music venues, movie theaters, casinos, and many other businesses are closed for normal, public use.
-Delivery, pick-up, takeout and drive-thrus are OK and encouraged!
+Delivery, pick-up, takeout and drive-thrus are OK!

 - Grocery stores, convenience stores and food pantries are not closed.

 - If you do go out, wash your hands frequently and thoroughly; cover coughs and sneezes with a tissue or use your inner elbow or sleeve; avoid touching your eyes, nose, and mouth with unwashed hands; avoid contact with others, keeping 6 feet between yourself and others.

 - Do not go out in public places if you are sick, even with mild symptoms.

 - Many playgrounds are being closed to limit the spread of COVID-19.
 Check with your city, recreation district or school district before heading out.

 - Social gatherings of 10 or more people must be canceled or postponed.

 - All public and private school BUILDINGS are currently closed.
 Schools have pivoted to remote learning for the time being.